mmartinsoliv/mmartinsoliv/README.md

-### Hey guys, I'm Matheus!

-  UI developer

-  🇧🇷 Living in São Paulo - SP

-  Enthusiast of the best web development technologies.

-- ❤️ In love with functional programming, design system and DX.
+Hello, I’m Matheus.

+I'm a UI developer based in São Paulo.
+I'm interested in design systems, user/dev experience and under engineering.

+I'm currently working at Mercado Livre as a DX Engineer.

+Previously, I worked at Gympass, where I focused on Yoga.

 ### Find me elsewhere 🌎